Exercise Tarang Shakti

 Exercise Tarang Shakti is a biennial multinational air combat exercise hosted by the Indian Air Force.
-The first edition of the exercise, previously planned in 2023, was held in August and September 2024.
-An estimated 150 aircraft participated in the multinational air exercise, which was conducted in two phases with 70–80 aircraft deployed in each phase.
-In the first edition, 11 countries are participating with military assets including Australia, France, Germany, Greece, Japan, Singapore, Spain, Sri Lanka, the United Arab Emirates, the United Kingdom, and the United States.
-In addition, 18 other countries participated as observers.
-The Tarang Shakti 2024 was the first and largest international air exercise hosted by India.
+The 2024 maiden edition was the first and largest international air exercise hosted by India.

+Prelude

+The first edition of Tarang Shakti was originally planned to be hosted in October and November 2023 with six participating air forces and six observing nations.
+The exercise was in planning stage in June 2023 with the objective being improving interoperability, sharing best practices among friendly nations and boosting military cooperation among the participating countries.
+While preparations for the exercise was completed in the Rajasthan sector by then, government approvals for the same was also expected soon.
+From 2001 to 2024, the Indian Air Force participated in 91 international air exercises of which 32 were hosted in India.

 First Edition (2024)

-The debut exercise was held in latter half of 2024, in two phases.
-The first phase was held at Sulur Air Force Station, Tamil Nadu from 6 August to 14 August.
-The participants of the first phase, other than Indian Air Force included France, Germany, Spain and the United Kingdom.
-The second phase is to be held at Jodhpur Air Force Stations, Rajasthan from 30 August to 14 September.
+The maiden exercise was finally held in the latter half of 2024 in two phases, where the Indian Air Force deployed approximately 40 aircraft each.
+The first phase was conducted at the Sulur Air Force Station in Tamil Nadu from 6 August to 14 August.
+The foreign participants of the first phase included France, Germany, Spain and the United Kingdom who contributed about 32 aircraft.
+Some of the participating air forces, like the XI Squadron and support aircraft of the Royal Air Force, attended the exercise on their return leg from Exercise Pitch Black 2024.
+The Indian Navy also deployed their MiG-29K carrier-borne fighters in the phase.

+The second phase was hosted at the Jodhpur Air Force Stations in Rajasthan from 30 August to 14 September.
 The participants of the second phase include Australia, Bangladesh, Greece, Japan, Singapore, the United Arab Emirates and the United States.
+The aircraft deployed by the participating countries included 27 fighters, two refuelling aircraft, two airborne early warning aircraft, and four C-130 Special Forces aircraft.
 A total of 51 nations were invited while 11 foreign nations will participate in the exercise with their assets and 18 other nations will also be present as observers.

 However, Bangladesh Air Force withdrew their C-130 aircraft just before the 2nd phase commenced and Sri Lankan Air Force joined in while BAF officials joined the exercise as observers.
-Japan also confirmed its participation in the exercise few days before the second phase.
+Thereafter, Japan confirmed their participation in the exercise few days before the second phase.
+Russia was unable to participate in the exercise due to the Russo-Ukrainian war.

-A total of 150 aircraft will be deployed by IAF and other air forces which includes:
+A total of 150 aircraft were deployed by IAF and other air forces which includes: